 En route to the Kohala Coast hotels is this pleasant, secluded beach.
 It is actually some ways off the main highway, 15 ...
 More

 En route to the Kohala Coast hotels is this pleasant, secluded beach.
-It is actually some ways off the main highway, 15 minutes' walking distance from the parking lot at the north end of Kona Coast State Park.
+It is actually some ways off the main highway, 15 minutes' walking distance from the parking lot at the north end of Kona Coast State Park .
 Because of the abundance of easily accessible beaches in this area, few people find it worthwhile to trek out to this one.
-The people that do will have the gentle slope of white sand bordered by rolling dunes all to themselves.
+The ones who do will have the gentle slope of white sand bordered by rolling dunes all to themselves.
 There are no facilities or lifeguard services.

 This is about as close to 'paradise' as you'll find.
 This beach is only accessible via major hiking, or REAL 4wd driving.
 It has some of the best snorkeling I've found on the big island, great swimming with wonderful white sand, and is usually mostly empty.
 If you do 1 special 'out of the way' thing while on the big island, it should be a visit to this beach.
 Bring water/food, and be prepared to stay in the water for 3-4 hours like I did. :-) You won't want to leave!